Dee Jay: Reception

-Dee Jay has received a generally positive reception in Japan for his many appearances in the Street Fighter series, however has received mixed reception in the West.
+Dee Jay has received mixed reception.
 Rocky Mountain News described Dee Jay as "a flashy rapper-type, and probably the best of the new four" characters introduced in Super Street Fighter II.
-Total Magazine also praised his character design, and highlighted him as the "personal favorite of the Total team".
-GameDaily listed him at number seventeen on their "Top 20 Street Fighter Characters of All Time" article, noting the strength of his fighting style in game.
-Games World praised the 1994 Street Fighter film for casting Miguel A. Núñez Jr. as Dee Jay, rating his role as a 9 out of 10.
-However, IGN editor Jesse Schedeen criticized his inclusion in the film, stating that he "seemed included merely for comic relief."
-In discussing the final character reveals of Street Fighter IV, Crave Online commented that they would have preferred Dee Jay.
-Allgame editor Matthew House described Dee Jay as "widely missed."
-Professional Street Fighter player Justin Wong said that Dee Jay impressed him "as a character more than Juri because they actually gave him a lot of tools in this game to make him really good."
-He commented that while he did not like him in Super Street Fighter II, he liked him in Super Street Fighter IV "because the style he had in the other game was as a Street Fighter IV character."
-Fellow professional Street Fighter player Keith Stuart listed him as his second favourite Street Fighter character and praised his Super Street Fighter II Turbo incarnation, while also praising him for being "a really positive, happy character."
+Professional Street Fighter player Keith Stuart listed him as his second favourite Street Fighter character and praised his Super Street Fighter II Turbo incarnation, while also praising him for being "a really positive, happy character."
 IGN UK editor Martin Robinson, in discussing the Dee Jay, T. Hawk, and Juri, stated that "all three of which we've played and all three of which we're already in love with."
-However, 1UP.com criticized Dee Jay's role in Super Street Fighter II, calling him a "loser" and commenting that Capcom had overestimated demand for such a game."
 In discussing Super Street Fighter II, Giant Bomb editor Jeff Gerstmann commented that "I did my best to basically pretend he didn't exist," stating that the "real stars" of the game were Fei-Long and Cammy.